 Wash Those Gym Clothes Right Away

-We already touched on laundry but if you workout then gym clothes needs to be taken care of right away.
+We already touched on laundry but if you work out then gym clothes need to be taken care of right away.

 What do you do with that gym bag full of those nasty sweaty gym clothes?
 If you get home and throw them in the corner, you are not alone.
 However, that is a good way to spread that stanky man-smell.

 Be sure to get those dirty clothes out of that bag and into the laundry as soon as you get home!
 And be sure to wash yourself off when you get home too if you didn’t do it at the gym.